 Our success depends in part upon our internally developed technology and models, proprietary processes, and other intellectual property that we incorporate in our products and utilize to provide our services.
 If we fail to protect our intellectual property, our competitors could market services or products similar to our services and products, which could reduce demand for our offerings.
-Government clients typically retain a perpetual, worldwide, royalty-free right to use the intellectual property we develop for them in a manner defined within government regulations, including providing it to other government agencies or departments, as well as to our competitors in connection with their performance of government clients may grant us the right to commercialize software developed with government funding, but they are not required to do so.
+Government clients typically retain a perpetual, worldwide, royalty-free right to use the intellectual property we develop for them in a manner defined within government regulations, including providing it to other government agencies or departments, as well as to our competitors in connection with their performance of government contracts.
+When necessary, we seek authorization to use intellectual property developed for the government or to secure export authorization.
+Government clients may grant us the right to commercialize software developed with government funding, but they are not required to do so.
 If we improperly use intellectual property that was even partially funded by government clients, these clients could seek damages and royalties from us, sanction us, and prevent us from working on future government contracts.
 Actions could also be taken against us if we improperly use intellectual property belonging to others besides our government clients.
 In addition, there can be substantial costs associated with protecting our intellectual property, which can also have an adverse effect on our results of operations.